Ben McDonald

 Larry Benard McDonald (born November 24, 1967) is an American former Major League Baseball (MLB) pitcher.
-The first overall pick in the 1989 MLB Draft, he played for the Baltimore Orioles and Milwaukee Brewers from 1989 through 1997.
+The first overall pick in the 1989 MLB draft, he played for the Baltimore Orioles and Milwaukee Brewers from 1989 through 1997.
+He also won an Olympic gold medal in 1988 as part of the US Olympic baseball team in Seoul, South Korea.

+Early life

+McDonald grew up in Denham Springs, Louisiana, about 15 miles east of Baton Rouge.
+An all-round athlete at Denham Springs High School, he primarily played baseball and basketball, but also played football, earning All-State Honorable Mention as a punter/kicker.
+As a pitcher in his senior year, he led the baseball team to their first 4A championship, compiling a 12-1 record with a 0.73 ERA, including five shutouts, two no-hitters, and striking out 103 batters while only allowing 22 hits.
+He later said however, that his first love was basketball, and at he excelled in that as well, as a junior averaging 20.2 points and 10.2 rebounds per game, making the All-State Second Team and winning District MVP.

 Baseball career

 Amateur

-After graduating from Denham Springs High School, McDonald was the 670th selection in the 27th round by the Atlanta Braves in the 1986 MLB draft.
+After graduating from high school, McDonald was the 670th selection in the 27th round by the Atlanta Braves in the 1986 MLB draft.
 He elected not to sign despite the Braves' $75,000 offer ($218,350 in 2025) which at the time was given to second-round draftees.
-He felt he was not ready for professional baseball and that he wanted to matriculate at Louisiana State University (LSU) instead.
+He felt he was not ready for professional baseball, and preferred attending Louisiana State University (LSU) first, where he had been offered a basketball scholarship.

 McDonald played two sports at LSU.
 He was a reserve forward with the Tigers basketball team, appearing in 32 games with five starts as a freshman before his playing time diminished to six games exclusively off the bench during his sophomore year.

 McDonald led the 1988 US Olympic Team to a gold medal for baseball, winning complete games against host South Korea and Puerto Rico.
 During his three-year college career at LSU, McDonald twice helped his team reach the College World Series.
 He gave up a walk-off grand slam to Stanford's Paul Carey in the 1987 series.
 His best collegiate season came in 1989, which he finished with a 14-4 record, a 3.49 ERA, and a then-Southeastern Conference record 202 strikeouts.
 That year, he was selected as a member of the All-America team, and won the Golden Spikes Award.
 In 1989, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League, recording one start.